Mercosur trade bloc to evict Venezuela: source

 Mercosur has no provision for expulsion, but activating the democratic clause adds to the international isolation of the Maduro government because Venezuela can only be readmitted after holding elections that the bloc members view to be democratic.

-Reporting by Lisandra Paraguassú; Writing by Anthony Boadle; Editing by David Gregorio
+Reporting by Lisandra Paraguassú, additional reporting by Malena Castaldi in Montevideo; Writing by Anthony Boadle; Editing by David Gregorio and Sandra Maler